 Visiting Oeschinensee is absolutely worth it, said by almost everyone who has been to the lake.
 The wall of rocks surrounding Oeschinensee looks so spectacular, especially when you see the lake reflect the face of the mountains on its surface.
 This dramatic “mirror” view can be seen starting from the beach near Berghotel Oeschinensee continuously along the hiking trails located on the northern shore.

 By default, it is possible to hike around Oeschinensee to see the lake from different angles.
 However, it’s always recommended to inquire first from the tourism office if the routes are available.
-Authorities sometimes close hiking trails when they detect that there’s a risk for rockslides.
+Authorities sometimes close hiking trails when they detect the risk of rockslides.

 To make the hike easier, I suggest that you follow this trail map I created using Komoot.
 The hiking trail shown below follows a gradual inline along with the most scenic parts around Oeschinensee:

-Anyhow, Oeschinensee will instantly awe-inspire you by the time you reach the beach where the hotel/restaurant is.
+Anyhow, Oeschinensee will instantly awe-inspire you when you reach the beach where the hotel/restaurant is.
 For me, you can skip the strenuous hiking.
-You can already enjoy your visit to the lake by renting a kayak or just swimming in the lake, by the way.
+You can already enjoy your visit to the lake by renting a kayak or just swimming in the lake.

 Fishing permits are available at the restaurants near the Oeschinensee.